Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 What about the default password being read?
 If we look in the MISO binary, it's nowhere to be seen.
-Either the Ralink is reading it using a different mode (secure/dual/quad/?) or the credentials/algorithm are already loaded in RAM (no need to be read them from Flash again, since they can't change).
+Either the Ralink is reading it using a different mode (secure/dual/quad/?) or the credentials/algorithm are already loaded in RAM (no need to read them from Flash again, since they can't change).
 The later seems more likely, so I'm not gonna bother updating my scripts to support different read modes.
 We write down what we've found and we'll get back to the default credentials in the next part.